Harahmedey/Harahmedey/README.md

 - 😊 Pronouns: She/Her
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Data Scientist/Machine LEaerning Engineer (Intern or Junior level).
+- 💼 Job interests: Data Scientist/Machine Learning Engineer (Intern or Junior level).
 - 📫 You can contact me by adebesinaramide@gmail.com

 ---